Follow @scope_views

 Optics

-The Mewlon range use an optical design known as a Dall-Kirkham.
-A quick diversion into some optical theory to explain this is in order first.
+Takahashi’s Mewlons use an optical design known as a Dall-Kirkham.
+A quick diversion into optical theory to explain this is in order first.
 As usual, if you know this stuff, just skip it.

-The Mewlon is a relative of the Classical Cassegrain called the Dall-Kirkham.
+The Mewlon is a type of Cassegrain called a Dall-Kirkham.
 Like the Classical, it has only mirrors, but the complex parabola/hyperbola is replaced with a simpler (i.e. cheaper) ellipse/sphere.
-This gives the DK Mewlon excellent performance on axis (i.e. for small DSOs and planets), but much worse off-axis aberrations than the Classical for wide field imaging.
+This gives the DK Mewlon excellent performance on axis (i.e. for small DSOs and planets), but worse off-axis aberrations than the Classical for wide field imaging.

 So, what advantage does the Mewlon have over the usual SCTs and Maks?
-Well for a start, no corrector means it s lighter weight.
-Deleting the corrector scatters less light and adds fewer optical surfaces to get out of alignment too.
-Best of all is that the endless cool-down of larger SCTs (and especially Maksutovs) is cured because this is an open-tube like a Dob .
+No corrector plate means less weight, fewer optical surfaces to get out of alignment and less light scatter.
+Cool-down should be faster too because the Mewlon has an open-tube like a Dob’.

-In comparison with most SCTs, the DK has a longer (F3) primary mirror that should (and in my experience does) make collimation easier, but that leads to a longer tube for the aperture.
+The DK has a longer (F3) primary mirror than a typical SCT.
+This should make collimation easier, but it means a longer tube for the aperture.

 I should also point out here that Takahashi finish the mirror polishing in-house and each pair is a matching set.
 Bench tests suggest Mewlons have excellent optics and this one certainly does, as we will see.

-The 60mm (30%) central obstruction is increased slightly to 33% by the baffles, but that is still less than most mass-produced SCTs, which typically have 35-37%.
-This is important for contrast and for its planetary and lunar potential, also for performance in poor seeing.
+The 60mm (30%) central obstruction is increased slightly to 33% by the baffles, but that’s still less than most mass-produced SCTs, which typically have 35-37%.
+This is important for contrast and for the Mewlon’s planetary and lunar potential, also for performance in poor seeing.

 Tube

-The tube is seamed rolled steel, but unlike most the join is welded not folded and has been carefully finished externally to hide the seam.
+The tube rolled steel, but the join is welded not folded and has been carefully finished externally to hide the seam.
 The front of the tube is elegantly rolled over.
 Everything is perfectly blacked inside.
+Finish is pale cream enamel with the newer blue-green powder coat on the cast parts (more on Takahashi’s changing colour schemes here).

 Despite the longer-than-SCT F3 primary, the tube on the u-180C is reasonably short, possibly short enough to be carry-on portable with the visual back (and maybe focuser knob too) removed.